Yukon Fireweed, Government of Yukon: Link to Government of Yukon Home Tourism & Culture: Link to Department Home Page

 Start and End Date:

 You may limit your search to records created during a particular date range.
-For example 1890--1895 will return only those groups of records that include material created in the period 1890 to 1895.
+For example 1890-1895 will return only those groups of records that include material created in the period 1890 to 1895.
 Note:

-• You must separate dates by two dashes, e.g. 1939--1945
+- You must separate dates with a dash, e.g. 1939-1945

 General Search Tips:

-• You can truncate your search using *.
+- You can truncate your search using *.
 This will locate words that have a common stem.
-Example: Entering farm* will match farm, farming, farmer, farmers etc.
+Example: Entering farm* will match farm, farming, farmer, farmers, etc.

 Interpreting the Results